Mohsem35/DevOps/Full Stack Basics to Advance/React/React.md

+**_Q: What is a bundler?_**

+A bundler is a tool that `takes multiple JavaScript or CSS files and combines them into a single file (or multiple files) for optimized delivery to the browser.` The primary purpose of a bundler is to improve performance by reducing the number of HTTP requests needed to fetch individual files.

+**_Q: What is npm(node package manager)?_**

+npm (Node Package Manager) is a package manager for JavaScript and the default package manager for the Node.js runtime environment.
+It `allows developers to easily manage and install various libraries, frameworks, and tools for their JavaScript projects.` NPM is bundled with Node.js, so when you install Node.js, NPM is automatically installed as well.
+- NPM can automatically install the dependencies listed in the _**package.json**_ file

 ### React

 React reading resource: [React Offical Documentation](https://react.dev/learn)

 `Vite` is a bundler.
 We will start React through vite through [Getting Started](https://vitejs.dev/guide/)

-### React project initiate:
+#### React project initiate through vite:
 ```
 npm create vite@latest
 cd <project_directory>
 npm install
 npm run dev
 ```
-Q: what us `npm(node package manager)`?
-- manages different node versioning

-Q: how can npm undersatnd which libraries I need?
+**_Q: how can npm undersatnd which libraries I need?_**

-- by executing `npm install` it will install all dependecy libraries for running the project and will create a folder named 'node_modules'. it will actually check the {dependencies} section of 'package.json' file and install libraries according to the file
+- By executing `npm install`, it will install all dependecy libraries for running the project and will create a folder named **_'node_modules'_** where all the packages reside. it will actually check the {dependencies} section of 'package.json' file and install libraries according to the file.

+### JSX

-JSX is a syntax extension to JavaScript.
-It is used with React to describe what the user interface should look like.
+JSX (JavaScript XML) is an extension to the JavaScript language syntax that allows developers to `write HTML-like code within JavaScript.
+JSX is commonly used with React,` a popular JavaScript library for building user interfaces.

-By using JSX, you can write HTML structures in the same file that contains JavaScript code JSX = JavaScript + HTML
+`JSX = JavaScript + HTML`

-App.jsx = root component file
+App.jsx = is the root component file
-1. it must contain function App()
+1. it must contain `function App()`
 2. retrun JSX
 3. export default App